matthewrevell/tutorials/Gitlab/Gitlab_Precise.md

 ## SSH config

-To access the instance once it's provisionned, you need to provide the username you're connecting with, and its private SSH key.
+To access the instance once it's provisioned, you need to provide the username you're connecting with, and its private SSH key.

 To do this, according to [Vagrant's documentation](http://docs.vagrantup.com/v2/ "Vagrant documentation"), all you need to do is add the following parameters to your Vagrantfile :